marzeq/mconf/README.md

   -h, --help        Show this message
   -v, --version     Show version
-  -j, --json        Output as JSON (in a compact format, prettyfication is up to the user)
+  -j, --json        Output as JSON (in a compact format, prettyfication is up to the user) -c, --constants   Show constants (only displayed when no properties are provided)

 Examples:
   mconf config.mconf -- property1 property2